Electrical Safety Testing

 • Confusion or memory loss

 Muscle spasm can prevent people from releasing their grasp on electrically “live” parts and prevent breathing or shouting for help.
 This can cause the person to panic which in turn induces sweating.
 A variable that affects current flow through the body is the individual’s “electrical resistance”.
 Almost all of the body’s resistance is in the skin and sweating further reduces the person’s inherent resistance.
-(Greater resistance = increased difficulty for electricity to pass through the body).
+(Greater resistance =

 Ventricular fibrillation is considered the main form of death by electric shock.
 Essentially, it is a condition of the heart caused by the disturbance of the heart’s own internal impulses.
 The heart rhythm fluctuates and cannot effectively pump blood to sustain life.